 While we do see snowy owls in northern Illinois each winter, the population varies from year to year based on the availability of food in the Arctic, the Cornell Lab reports.
 In fact, snowy owls even decide whether to lay eggs based on food supply.
 If food is scarce, they will wait until the supply improves to lay eggs.

-Snowy owls can be easier to catch a glimpse of than other owl species because they are diurnal, which means they are active both during the day and night, rather than nocturnal like most owls.
+Snowy owls can be easier to catch a glimpse of than other owl species because they are diurnal, which means they are active during the day, rather than nocturnal like most owls.
 In fact, snowy owls do most of their hunting during the day.

 Here’s a closer look at these beautiful creatures.